 Dr. Marguerite Raaen is a recognized innovative executive leader with global business acumen and deep technical knowledge.
-She has held global executive roles with corporations such as IBM, Chase Manhattan Bank / Intelisys Electronic Commerce (NYC), and Cable & Wireless / Exodus / Digital Island (London), as well as, federal government executive roles as the Chief Technology Officer and Principal Deputy CIO with the US Department of Education and IT executive appointee with the NIH / the National Cancer Institute.
-She implemented new security measures for at risk global applications for F50 in over 16 countries.
-Dr. Raaen holds a Ph.D. in Computer Science & Psychology and from Georgia State University, with a Dissertation, with the US Army, on Human Centric User Interfaces; a Masters in Social Sciences & Statistics; and, a BS in Psychology/Statistics.
+She has held global leadership roles with corporations such as IBM, SVP with Chase Manhattan Bank / Intelisys Electronic Commerce (NYC), e-CIO at Cable & Wireless in London, Unisys, and BAH Healthcare, as well as, federal government executive roles as the Chief Technology Officer and PD CIO with the US Department of Education and IT executive appointee with the NIH / National Cancer Institute.
+Dr. Raaen holds a Ph.D. in Computer Science & Psychology from Georgia State University, with a Dissertation in user interface design with the US Army/ IBM; a Master’s Degree in Curriculum/Statistics; a BS in Psychology/Statistics.
 She is a member of HL7 International Standards for the EHR and RCRIM international committees and certified CHIME CIO.

-To highlight some of Dr. Raaen’s recognitions, in 2005, while at the National Cancer Institute, she was awarded the NCI Scientific Achievement Award for outstanding contribution in computer science applications for integrating information across National Cancer Institute (NCI) and 60 US Cancer Centers for a public portal for worldwide cancer research, http://www.prweb.com/releases/2006/3/prweb364574.htm.
-She was a key note speaker at The International Alliance for Women 2006 Conference in Santiago, Chile, “New IT Technologies for 2006, Impact on Business", http://www.faceaucentral.cl/emprendimiento_2006/i_participantes.html.
+To highlight some of Dr. Raaen’s recognitions, she was awarded the National Cancer Institute (NCI) Scientific Achievement Award for outstanding contribution in computer science applications for imaging information across National Cancer Institute (NCI) and 60 US Cancer Centers for a public portal for worldwide cancer research, http://www.prweb.com/releases/2006/3/prweb364574.htm.
+She was a keynote speaker at The International Alliance for Women 2006 Conference in Santiago, Chile, “New IT Technologies for 2006, Impact on Business”.